Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 - waste management

-If your project involves more than one of these activities a single blanket approval may be issued.
+If your project involves more than one of the listed environmental activities above, a single approval may be issued.
+Follow the instructions on how to apply for an EPEA approval, below.

 - location, capacity and size of the activity

-- explanation about any public consultation you have done or plan to do about the activity
+- information regarding any public consultation you have done or plan to do about the activity

 Fees